While the Higher Plants make up only one big branch of the

 discoveries.)
 The enigmatic nematophytes, which are known as fossils

-only and had not yet got a place on the phylogenetic tree, have
+only and have not yet got a safe place on the phylogenetic tree, have

-The traditional sorting into apparently obvious clades is not at all
+The traditional sorting into "lower" and "higher" clades is not at all

 The number of Lower Plant species